indrareddy15/React/CRIO/class/src/Components/React.md

     - useEffect is one of the most useful hook in React which comes from react native API. useEffect will perform side Effects of the Application it similar to Life cycle method in class based component.
     - useEffect will accept two parameters on is callback function and other one is dependency array ==> useEffect( () => callback {function}, [dependency array])
-    - useEffect will excutes asynchrons functions like API calls, functional calls, Network calls
+    - useEffect will executes asynchronous functions like API calls, functional calls, Network calls
-    - useEffect will accepts the callback and get excueted when the useEffect will runs
+    - useEffect will accepts the callback and get executed when the useEffect will runs
     - useEffect will run after the first return of the JSX.
-It will atleast run once in a functional component. useEffect will accept two parameters on is callback function and other one is dependency array. if dependency array is not there the useEffect will runs continuously when every state or prop changes dependency array will tell when to excuete after the excueting of the atleast once
+It will at least run once in a functional component. useEffect will accept two parameters on is callback function and other one is dependency array. if dependency array is not there the useEffect will runs continuously when every state or prop changes dependency array will tell when to execute after the executing of the at least once
-    - After the first return it will get excueted post that based on what is there in the dependency array("["State" or "Prop"]") that will get excueted
+    - After the first return it will get executed post that based on what is there in the dependency array("["State" or "Prop"]") that will get executed
     - If Dependency Array ("[ ]") is empty State or Prop is get trapped bcz there when State or Prop goes into array there will be no items in the array then useEffect will run only once
-    - if Dependency Array("["State" or "Prop"]") has a value then it will check State or Prop is updated then useEffect wil get triggred again
+    - if Dependency Array("["State" or "Prop"]") has a value then it will check State or Prop is updated then useEffect wil get triggered again
-    - Now useEffect will also have return function which is called as clean up function. this is used when the component get removed then return statement will get excueted this is becasue to avoid memory leaks
+    - Now useEffect will also have return function which is called as clean up function. this is used when the component get removed then return statement will get executed this is because to avoid memory leaks